curiousdannii/ifvms.js/README.md

 ifvms.js is used by [Parchment](https://github.com/curiousdannii/parchment).
 To play a story with Parchment go to [iplayif.com](https://iplayif.com).

+ifvms.js is also included in the desktop interpreter [Lectrote](https://github.com/erkyrath/lectrote).

 A minimalistic terminal interpreter is also available.
-If you install the npm package globally then the `zvm` script will be added to your path:
+If you install the ifvms npm package globally then the `zvm` script will be added to your path:

 ```
 npm install -g ifvms